 What Should You Do If You Suspect a Breach of Doctor-Patient Confidentiality?

 If you suspect that your doctor or medical staff has committed a breach of the doctor-patient confidentiality protection, you should promptly consult with an experienced Illinois medical malpractice attorney.
 The skilled Chicago medical malpractice attorneys at Ankin Law Offices have considerable experienced with all types of medical malpractice claims, including those resulting from a breach of doctor-patient confidentiality, and we can help you understand your legal rights and remedies.

 As knowledgeable Chicago medical malpractice attorneys, we are familiar with the legal obligations imposed by the doctor-patient confidentiality and can advocate on your behalf in order to protect your legal rights.
 We have represented clients in a variety of medical malpractice lawsuits, including obstetrical negligence, medication errors, diagnostic errors, cosmetic surgery malpractice and emergency room malpractice, and we will diligently work to pursue your medical malpractice claim so that you can get the compensation that you need and deserve.
-If you suspect that your medical information has been disclosed in violation of the doctor-patient confidentiality protection, contact one of our Chicago medical malpractice attorneys at (800) 442-6546 to schedule a free consultation to discuss a possible medical malpractice claim.
+If you suspect that your medical information has been disclosed in violation of the doctor-patient confidentiality protection, contact one of our Chicago medical malpractice attorneys to schedule a free consultation to discuss a possible medical malpractice claim.

 You Might Also Be Interested In: